Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 • accessibility - the assessment should be understandable to the student.

-In the educational process, we can talk about the difference in partial (partial, evaluating a part) assessments (B. G. Ananiev) and assessment of success, which most fully and objectively reflects the level of mastering the subject in general.
+In the educational process, we can talk about the difference between partial (partial, evaluating a part) assessments (B. G. Ananyev) and assessment of success, which most fully and objectively reflects the level of mastery of the academic subject in general.

-Partial assessments appear in the form of separate evaluative appeals and evaluative influences of the teacher on students during the survey, although they do not represent a qualification of the student's success in general.
+Partial assessments appear in the form of individual evaluative requests and evaluative influences of the teacher on students during the survey, although they do not represent a qualification of the student’s success in general.
 Partial assessment genetically precedes the current accounting of success in its fixed form (that is, in the form of a mark), entering it as a necessary component.
-In contrast to the formal - in the form of a score - the nature of the mark, the assessment can be given in the form of detailed verbal judgments, explaining to the student the meaning of the then "folded" assessment - the mark.
+In contrast to the formal - in the form of a point - nature of the mark, the assessment can be given in the form of detailed verbal judgments that explain to the student the meaning of the "collapsed" mark - the mark - that is then given.

-Meaningful assessment is the process of correlating the progress or result of an activity with the intended benchmark to: a) establish the level and quality of the student's progress in learning and b) identify and accept tasks for further progress.
-Such an assessment simultaneously becomes stimulating for the student, because. strengthens, strengthens, concretizes the motives of his educational and cognitive activity, fills him with faith in his own strength and hope for success.
-Meaningful assessment is external when it is carried out by a teacher or another student, and internal when it is given by the student himself.
-Evaluation and control operations are carried out on the basis of the standard.
-The standard is an example of the process of educational and cognitive activity, its steps and results.
-Given and formed first from the outside, the standards are further defined in the form of knowledge, experience, skills, thus becoming the basis of internal assessment.
-The standard must have clarity, reality, accuracy and completeness.
+Content-based assessment is the process of correlating the progress or result of an activity with the intended standard to: a) establish the level and quality of a student’s progress in learning and b) identify and accept tasks for further advancement.
+Such an assessment simultaneously becomes stimulating for the student, because strengthens, strengthens, concretizes the motives of his educational and cognitive activity, fills him with faith in his strength and hope for success.
+Content-based assessment can be external, when it is carried out by a teacher or another student, and internal, when the student gives it to himself.
+Evaluation and control operations are carried out on the basis of a standard.
+A standard is an example of the process of educational and cognitive activity, its stages and results.
+Given and formed first from the outside, the standards are subsequently determined in the form of knowledge, experience, skills, thereby becoming the basis for internal assessment.
+The standard must be clear, realistic, accurate and complete.

-Due to the fact that the impact of assessment on the development of the student is multifaceted, it can have many functions.
+Due to the fact that the impact of assessment on a student’s development is multifaceted, it can have many functions.

 1.

-• makes it possible to determine how successfully the educational material is mastered, a practical skill is formed;
+• makes it possible to determine how successfully the educational material has been mastered and practical skills have been developed;

-• contributes to the addition, expansion of the fund of knowledge.
+• contributes to the addition and expansion of the fund of knowledge.

 2.